epam/edp-codebase-operator/docs/api.md

-ImageStreamTag is the Schema for the ImageStreamTags API
+ImageStreamTag is the Schema for the ImageStreamTags API.

 <table>
     <thead>